johnlukespeight/Coemeta-Webscraper/README.md

    - Run `pip install -r requirements.txt`

 4. **"Web scraping blocked"**
-   - The scraper includes anti-bot measures
+   - The scraper includes enhanced anti-bot measures
    - Try again later or adjust scraping parameters
+   - Check if captcha solving is needed

 ### Getting Help

 - Check the activity logs in the Streamlit interface
 - Review the console output for detailed error messages
 - Ensure all setup steps were completed correctly
+- Check the `docs/` folder for detailed setup guides
+- Run `python main.py test` to verify all components

 ---